Matnay/Sensor_Fusion_Object_Detection_KPIT/README.md

 ![](images/ros_preview.png)

 ## Install

-The `master` branch targets Ubuntu 18.04 and newer.
-The `ubuntu_1604` branch uses C++11 and has been tested on Ubuntu 16.04.

 The tool is a normal ROS package.
 Place it under a workspace and build it with catkin.

 ## Usage